Linear attention coupled Fourier neural operator for simulation of three-dimensional turbulence: Hyperparameters of neural networks

 \subsection{Input time steps T}

 The neural network models take a sequence of previous $T$ time steps of flow field as input.
 The shape of input tensor is $(T \times H \times W \times D \times C)$, where $H$, $W$ and $D$ is the height, width and depth of 3D flow field respectively, $C$ is the number of vorticity components.
+Despite that the velocity field can also be used to train the neural networks, our experiments show that the vorticity field provide slightly better testing prediction accuracy, with 2\% error reduction on average.
 The neural network models predict the flow field of next step as output $(H \times W \times D \times C)$.
 In the numerical experiments of this paper, $H = W = D = 64$ and $C = 3$.
 Note that the predicted vorticity at each step is recurrently treated as ground truth and reused as the input (tensors stacked over temporal dimension) with the advance of time.
 We adopt the standard FNO architecture as described in reference \cite{li2020fourier}.
 It contains four Fourier layers, the number of truncated Fourier modes is 20, and the number of convolution channels is 36 \cite{li2020fourier}.

 The number of input time steps $T$ is one of the key hyperparameters.
 T was set as 10 for the previous study of 2D turbulence simulations \cite{li2020fourier,peng2022attention}.
 However, the input number of ten time steps is too expensive for 3D turbulence simulations, since 3D data is memory-intensive.
-To make trade-off between the prediction accuracy and memory consuming, we conduct experiments with different number of input time steps $T$, ranging from 1 to 10, and track the prediction error $\epsilon$ of next step, as shown in table \ref{tab:benchmarkT}.
+To make trade-off between the prediction accuracy and memory consuming, we conduct experiments with different number of input time steps $T$, ranging from 1 to 10, and track the prediction testing error $\epsilon$ of next step, as shown in table \ref{tab:benchmarkT}.
 The relative error $\epsilon$ of the model is defined by Eq. (\ref{re_error}), where $\tilde{\omega}$ is the predicted vorticity vector and $\omega$ is the ground truth.

 We notice from table \ref{tab:benchmarkT} that the error decreases significantly with the number of input steps from $T=1$ to $T=4$, and the error begins to stabilize from $T=4$.
 Therefore, we choose $T=4$ considering both the prediction accuracy and memory consuming.